Chern Classes and Compatible Power Operations in Inertial K-theory: -positive elements, the inertial dual, and inertial Euler classes

 Consider $\cl$ in $\cP_1$ and $j$ in $J$.
 We have

-where the second equality is by Equation (\ref{eq:psilineelt}) and Condition~(\ref{eq.TransGroupOne}) in the definition of a translation group, and the last is from the binomial theorem and the fact that $J^2 = 0$.
-Also, notice that $(\cl^{-1}-j)(\cl+j) = 1$, so $\cl+j$ is invertible. \end{proof}
+where the second equality is by Equation (\ref{eq:psilineelt}) and Condition~(\ref{eq.TransGroupOne}) in the definition of a translation group, and the last is from the binomial theorem and the fact that $J^2 = 0$ since $\aug(\cl) = 1$.
+Hence by Equation \eqref{eq:psilineelt}, $\cl + j$ has $\lam$-degree 1.
+Also, notice that $(\cl^{-1}-j)(\cl+j) = 1$, so $\cl+j$ is invertible and thus an element of $\cP_1$. \end{proof}